 Every founder knows the SEIS for UK-based startups.
-But what about the tax reliefs for startups in other European countries?
+But what about tax reliefs for startups in other European Countries?
 Some of them offer attractive policies that encourage early-stage investments from business angels that you might benefit from.

-With the help of Startup Founders we are working with at Altar.io, and PwC, I can shortlist the countries where the tax systems offer some benefits to startups and their investors.
-This will help you get a head start.
+With the help of Startup Founders we are working with at Altar.io, and PwC, I am able to shortlist the Countries where the tax systems offer some benefits to startups and their investors to help you get a head start.

 US Startups have historically sought funding from private entities.
 Conversely, EU Startups have much more relied on Bank Credit to finance their growth.
 This is something that has changed, however, during the Lehman financial crisis.
 This has meant those companies now seek funding from business angels and venture capitalists.